 Meanwhile, our small and mighty town rose up to join the nation in its March for Our Lives protest with a peaceful demonstration Saturday on Lincoln Avenue.
 Hats off to the articulate students and soon-to-be voters who are using their voices.

-Friends will gather today to celebrate the life today of one of Steamboat’s longtime residents, Eric Becker, who passed away last Thursday.
-A beloved friend to so many and an avid skier and adventurer who loved our wonderful town enough to spend the majority of his 48 years here.
+Friends will gather today to celebrate the life of one of Steamboat’s longtime residents, Eric Becker, who passed away last Thursday.
+Eric was a beloved friend to so many and an avid skier and adventurer who loved our wonderful town enough to spend the majority of his 48 years here.
 I hope there are mountains where he is.

 I’ll leave you with a quote that brings me comfort when thinking of those who left too soon:

 “This world is not conclusion.
 A sequel stands beyond.
 Invisible as music, but positive as sound.” – Emily Dickinson

 The mountain reported 2.5" of fresh, fluffy snow on the mountain at 5 a.m. (it…

 - Sunny Turns